Lily McNair

-Lily McNair is an American academic administrator who served as the president of Tuskegee University, a historically black university in Tuskegee, Alabama, from 2018 to 2020.
+Lily McNair is an American academic administrator who served as the president of Tuskegee University, a historically black university in Tuskegee, Alabama, from 2018 to 2021.

 Biography

 Early life and education

 McNair is from New Jersey.
 She earned a bachelor's degree in psychology at Princeton University, graduating in 1979.
 She then earned her Master's and doctoral degrees from Stony Brook University.
 Her thesis examined alcohol consumption among female college students.

-During school, she worked as a psychologist in Poughkeepsie, New York at Vassar College and Stony Brook University.
+She initially worked as a psychologist in Poughkeepsie, New York at Vassar College.